 Try to keep it simple, rational, list facts.
 Always know exactly the 24 hour intake in oz.
 Bring photos of puddles they spat up, or poop.
 Make a list for yourself, and stick with it.
 You have to know exactly what outcome you need from this appointment.
 Is it a certain test you want to schedule, is it a condition you want to ask about, do you need a prescription or more than one prescription?
 Ask, ask, ask and don’t complain.
 You have friends or your mom for the complaining.
 I know this sounds rude.
 But you will never get anything out of these appointments, if you don’t see them as a resource that should not be wasted at all.
 You made all the effort going there, dressed up the little spitter and got an earful from the car seat all the way there.
 And back.
 Or a power nap from exhaustion that will ruin your already very fragile schedule.
 So make the most out of it.

-You are babies voice, they can not speak up for themselves yet.
-So think twice, don’t always agree to everything.
-You are the parent, don’t give the responsiblity out of your hands.
+You are Baby’s voice, they can not speak up for themselves yet.
+So think twice; don’t always agree to everything.
+You are the parent; don’t pass the responsibility out of your hands.
+You can always tell the doctor that you will think about something, then call back and give your answer later.
 Testing is important, but it needs to be done with precision, and all symptoms considered.
 And then taken step by step, all results worked into the treatment plan.
 General anesthesia is rough, the younger the baby the worse it is.
 It may always work out fine, but you as a parent will also live with any consequences for the rest of your life, and you wrote your name under this at the consent form.